ionic-enterprise/tutorials/docs/native-solutions/identity-vault/react/getting-started.md

 Our tutorial application will have a single vault that simulates storing our application's authentication session information.
 To manage this vault, we will create two utility files:

-- `vault-factory`: Builds either a `Vault` or `BrowserVault` depending on the whether our application is running in a web or web-native context.
+- `vault-factory`: Builds either a [`Vault`](https://ionic.io/docs/identity-vault/classes/vault) or [`BrowserVault`](https://ionic.io/docs/identity-vault/classes/browservault) depending on the whether our application is running in a web-native or web context, respectively.
+The `BrowserVault` only mimics the basic behavior of the `Vault` for the purpose of running on the web and provides no security, as there as none available in the browser context.
-- `session-vault`: Manages the vault itself.
+- `session-vault`: Manages the vault and its contents.

 ### `vault-factory`